QuickBlox/Documentation/docs/4_android/4_Chat/2_Dialogs.md

 You can set avatar for dialog with **type = 1** (```QBDialogType.PUBLIC_GROUP```) or **type = 2** (```QBDialogType.GROUP```).
 <br>

 For example, we use Content module to store the dialog's photo.
-Next snippets show how to upload a file to Content module and set it as a photo of a dialog:
+Next snippets show how to upload a file to the Content module and set it as a photo of a dialog:

 ```java
 QBChatDialog groupChatDialog = ...;